 Let your breath deepen and bring into your heart and mind the reason you're doing this.
 Why do you personally care about climate justice?
 Is it about water?
 Land rights?
 The climate?
 Is it about things that happened in the past, what's happening now, or what could happen in the future?
 Ground yourself in your reasons for doing this action.
-Let those reasons take shape in your heart and in your mind.

-Imagine winning the fight to stop all destructive oil pipelines everywhere.
+Imagine winning the fight to stop all extractive projects everywhere.
 Imagine elected officials and public decision-makers who prioritize justice, understand that racial justice and climate justice are intertwined, and embrace large-scale transformation towards a sustainable world and an equitable, renewable economy where all can prosper.
-Imagine a world that honors Native land and Native sovereignty.
+Imagine a world that honors Native land and Native sovereignty ... that offers reparations ... that takes responsibility for loss and damage from climate change.

 What does the world look like when we win?
 Who else is around?
 What does it feel like?
 Let your imagination get as big as it wants to, knowing that it's ok at any size and scale.

 Invite your physical self to breathe in and then breathe out.
 Notice the sensation of air filling your lungs in all directions and then flowing back outward into the universe.
-Are there teachings about breath from a tradition or practice that feels meaningful to you or might support you in this moment?
+What is something you hope to receive as you breathe in or release as you breathe out?
 What sensations flow through you as you bring attention to the act of breathing?
 Where in your breath might you be holding tension and where might you find release?